Kowshiks/ROS-Publisher-Subscriber-Protocol/README.md

 Created a topic called chatter.
 Messages are published in the chatter topic.

-Subscriber node is created to listen to all the messages that the publisher publishes and create event for each message.
+Subscriber node is created to listen to all the messages that the publisher node publishes and create event for each message.